An Energetic Constraint for Qubit-Qubit Entanglement

 {\em Conclusion.}---We have explored the energetics of bipartite qubit states, and identified how entanglement and mixing impacts their fine energetic structure, inspired by recent experimental achievements \cite{Ilse26}.
 This allowed us to construct operational, energy-based measures of entanglement.
-These measures involve the intuitive concept of coherent energy deficit, which bears natural interpretations in terms of fictitious locally-energy preserving processes.
-It will be interesting to explore if and how entanglement generation under energy constraints can be optimized using these new figures of merit, in relation with former works that explicitly shown a quantitative link between work exchanges and coherent energy changes \cite{wenniger2023, monsel2020energetic, potts2025, Sam2024OBE}.
-Another interesting question for future work would be to generalize the concept of entanglement energy to bipartite qudit systems and determine whether the coherent energy deficit is still able to quantify the amount of entanglement, and whether there are any energetic signatures for different types of entanglement, like bound entanglement \cite{Horodecki98,HorodeckiRMP09}.
+These measures involve the intuitive concept of coherent energy deficit, which bears natural interpretations in terms of fictitious locally-energy-preserving processes.
+By identifying quantum features in energetic metrics, our results advance the emerging field of quantum energetics \cite{AuffevesElouard2026QuantumEnergetics}.
+It will be interesting to explore if and how entanglement generation under energy constraints can be optimized using these new metrics, in relation with former works that explicitly shown a quantitative link between work exchanges and coherent energy changes \cite{wenniger2023, monsel2020energetic, potts2025, Sam2024OBE}.
+Another interesting question would be to extend our framework to bipartite qudit systems and continuous variables, using for instance ergotropy \cite{Mukherjee16,Francica22,Adesso26}, or to different types of entanglement, like bound entanglement \cite{Horodecki98,HorodeckiRMP09}.
 Another possible generalization would be to consider qubits of different transition frequencies, a situation that already yielded fundamental energetic consequences for the theory of measurement \cite{lea}.

 {\em Acknowledgments}---We would like to thank Travis J.~Baker and Alexssandre de Oliveira Junior for helpful discussions and comments on our manuscript.
 This project is supported by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009), and the Plan France 2030 through the projects NISQ2LSQ (Grant ANR-22-PETQ-0006), OQuLus (Grant ANR-22-PETQ-0013), and OECQ through BPI France.